 On the left a mammogram demonstrating two forms of calcifications.

 There are some round typically benign calcifications.

 The most conspicious calcifications however are the fine pleomorphic calcifications.

 They have a segmental distribution.

-Even without the presence of the mass these calcifications would be classified as Bi-RADS 5.
+In the presence of the mass these calcifications were classified as Bi-RADS 5.

 Biopsy demonstrated an extensive high grade DCIS with an invasive carcinoma.